Portable Chicken Coops: Your Complete Guide

 First things first: make sure the coop is the right size for your flock.
 Overcrowding can lead to stress, pecking, and health issues.
 A good rule of thumb is to have at least two to three square feet of space per chicken inside the coop.
 If you’re raising birds for meat, you might need more room as they grow.
 For example, a 9x24-foot coop can comfortably house up to 150 meat birds.
 When you’re looking at customizable coops, think about your flock’s current size and any plans you have for adding more chickens in the future.
 It’s always better to have a little extra room than not enough.

-Smart Ventilation for Healthy Hens
+Good Airflow for Happy, Healthy Hens

 Good airflow is non-negotiable for a healthy flock.
 Chickens produce a lot of moisture and ammonia, and without proper ventilation, that can build up and cause respiratory problems.
 Look for coops with vents near the top, as a tall roof helps heat and moisture escape, keeping your chickens cooler in the summer and drier in the winter.
 Well-placed windows and vents that can be opened or closed will give you control over the airflow, ensuring your flock stays comfortable no matter the weather.
 This is a critical feature for preventing illness and keeping your hens happy.